llsc-supercloud/teaching-examples/C-Cpp/Fibonacci/Compile/README.md

 This example intended to provide the learner with a brief introduction to compiling code at the command line, as well as provide the source code for the Fibonacci example.
 Often compiled languages must be compiled on the target operating system where the code will be run, and so code that you compile on your desktop may not run on a supercomputer or cluster.

-Please note that the MIT Supercloud is available for researchers who are part of the Massachusetts Green High Performance Computing Center and/or are working in collaboration with MIT.
-This example was created with the MIT Supercloud and Lincoln Laboratory Supercomputing Center (LLSC) in mind, and so the instructions for compiling may be different for your system.
+Please note that Engaging is available for MIT researchers.
+This example was adapted with Engaging in mind, and so the instructions for compiling may be different for your system.

 ## Compiling the Source Code